vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

 ## Outcomes

-After completing the lab, you will have and environment with the
+After completing the lab, you will have an environment with the
 following:

-- Your lab codebase setup on a local workstation
+- Your lab codebase set up on a local workstation
-- Your Github repository will be set up with a Personal Access Token.
+- Your GitHub repository will be set up with a Personal Access Token.

 You will also be able to navigate the lab codebase start and solution points,